Adrian Morley: England

-Morley was to lead England in the 2010 Four Nations but was ruled out after injuring himself in a warm up match against the New Zealand Māori rugby league team.
+He was selected to play for England against France in the one-off test in 2010.
+Morley was to lead England in the 2010 Four Nations but was ruled out after injuring himself in a warm-up match against the New Zealand Māori rugby league team.

 Morley played for England in the 2011 Four Nations.
 England made the tournament's final and in the final, Morley made his 50th international appearance.

-He played in the 2012 Challenge Cup Final victory over the Leeds Rhinos at Wembley Stadium.

-He played in the 2012 Super League Grand Final defeat by the Leeds Rhinos at Old Trafford.
+Morley is one of a handful of players in the sport's history who have been capped over 50 times at international level, and was awarded a 'golden cap' in recognition of this achievement.